 - 1 month in Lisbon: what it cost

-- Living in Chiang Mai, Thailand: what it cost for 1 month
+- What it cost to live in Chiang Mai, Thailand for 1 month

 - Life in Kotor, Montenegro: what 1 month cost

 - Price check: Groceries in Mexico compared to Guatemala

 - Health care in Malaysia: a CT scan example

 - Mammogram in Mexico: what it cost, what it was like

 And speaking of health care…

 We really should write a book.
 But at this point, that feels like too much work.
 After all — we’re retired!

 We pay out of pocket for routine medical care, and we currently have an inexpensive year-long travel insurance policy, which provides emergency medical and evacuation coverage.